rnabioco/aa-tRNA-seq-pipeline/README.md

-# AAtRNAseqPipe
+# aa-tRNA-seq-pipeline

-A pipeline to process ONT AA-tRNA-seq data built using snakemake.
+A pipeline to process ONT aa-tRNA-seq data built using snakemake.

-# Usage
+## Usage

 The pipeline can be configued by editing the `config/config.yml` file.
 The config file specifications will run a small example dataset through the pipeline.
 To download these data files:

 ```
 git clone https://github.com/rnabioco/AAtRNAseqPipe.git
 cd .test